Benburb Castle

 Benburb Castle is a castle situated in Benburb, County Tyrone, Northern Ireland.
 It is built on a limestone cliff overlooking the River Blackwater, the border between County Tyrone and County Armagh.
 A 19th-century tower house occupies the south west area of the bawn.
-The castle has been restored and stands in the grounds of the imposing Servite Priory, a religious order based in the village.
+The castle has been restored and stands in the grounds of the imposing Servite Priory, the local base of that religious order.

-Benburb or Wingfield's Castle is a State Care Historic Monument in the townland of Benburb, in Dungannon and South Tyrone Borough Council area, at grid ref: H8146 5199.
+Benburb or Wingfield's Castle is a State Care Historic Monument, in Dungannon and South Tyrone Borough Council area, at grid ref: H8146 5199.